 5. Personal Finance Skills

 Many drug abusers have a problem managing their finances because they focus on getting high.
-Buying drugs can ruin your finances, so you need to learn necessary personal finance skills to rebuild your life after addiction recovery.
+Buying drugs can ruin your finances, so you need to learn the necessary personal finance skills to rebuild your life after addiction recovery.

 You can avoid financial woes by practicing basic principles, like saving, having a bank account, and sticking to your budget.
 If substance dependence ruined your job, find a new one, and focus on managing your finances.